giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 You can limit communication to Pods using the Network Policy API of Kubernetes.

-The Kubernetes Network Policy functionality is implemented by different network providers, like Calico, Cilium, Kube-router, etc. Most of these providers have some added functionalties that go above the main Kubernetes Network Policy API.
+The Kubernetes Network Policy functionality is implemented by different network providers, like Calico, Cilium, Kube-router, etc. Most of these providers have some added functionality that extends the main Kubernetes Network Policy API.
 Giant Swarm deploys Calico as a provider so users can make use of its functionality out of the box.

 Here we give an overview and introduction of how to create and use these policies.